 Example 2: The Job Hopper (Ineligible)

-Maria, 57, retired from Company B in 2025.
-She can access Company B’s 401(k) penalty-free but not her old Company A 401(k) from years ago, which is still subject to the 59½ rule.
-She’s now exploring other early retirement savings options. ❌
+Maria, 57, left Company B in 2025.
+She can tap Company B’s 401(k) without the penalty, but her older Company A 401(k) still falls under the 59½ rule.

-Example 3: The Firefighter (Eligible at 50)
+Example 3: The Firefighter (Eligible)

-Avoid These Mistakes with the Early Retirement Rule of 55
+Avoid These Rule of 55 Mistakes

 Frequently Asked Questions About the Rule of 55